 Annestown Beach, Co.
 Waterford

-Annestown Beach is a beautiful beach in the village of Annestown in County Waterford, with its sea arch and islands, is an attractive bathing place and is popular with surfers and swimmers.
+Annestown Beach is a beautiful beach in the village of Annestown in County Waterford.
+With its sea arch and islands, is an attractive bathing place and is popular with surfers and swimmers.

 Annestown or Bun Abha, meaning “River’s End” is a coastal village where the Anne River meets the sea on The Copper Coast.
-Situated between Dungarvan and Tramore, Annestown village made up of around 25 cottages and houses built on a steep hill.
+Situated between Dungarvan and Tramore, Annestown village is made up of around 25 cottages and houses built on a steep hill.

 It is a destination for surfers but only when there are large swells and waves as the cove has very shallow water.